MateiDumitrescu1/virtualbox_vm_help/README.md

 sudo reboot
 ```

 Check out the shared folder on the Guest!!
+It will be called sf_something
 ```bash
 cd /media
 ls -a